 Clients come to One on One because of our reputation for helping individuals achieve their health/fitness goals.
 We have achieved this reputation for a few key reasons:

 - Setting clients up for success from day 1.
-Over thirty years of experience has shown us that nothing is more important than a successful start.
+Over thirty-five years of experience has shown us that nothing is more important than a successful start.
 Our philosophy is to meet you where you need to be met so you’re safe and feel good from the very beginning.

 - Individualization – There is no “one-size-fits-all” program that will get you where you want to be.
 Meeting your goals often means changing your nutrition habits, choosing the right fitness protocols, and organizing your life around your new lifestyle.
 This is a significant, multi-faceted endeavor.
 Customizing your program and providing meaningful support is the best way to help you succeed.